Employee Training: Definition, Benefits, and Factors Affecting Employee Performance

 - Trust serves as the foundation of an organization.
 Because it increases employees’ productivity and positive attitudes.
 And leads to a high level of cooperation among leaders and employees.

-These guidelines were developed by Elnaga and Imran to help organizations easily assess their employee performance:
+These guidelines were developed by Elgnan and Imran to help organizations easily assess their employee performance:

 - Ability: Assess abilities and issues, such as physical and health status.
 Consider how these factors impact job requirements and capabilities.